For Charity and the great Scott Miller!

 I encourage you to head over to the Loud Family website where you can download all the Game Theory albums for free.
 See for yourself what a great musician and writer Scott Miller was and I think you'll agree that he was first and foremost a music fan.

-Download this week's ALL KINDSA GIRLS with the links below (you may need to pause and un-pause if they get stuck)
+Download this week's ALL KINDSA GIRLS at the link below

 p.s.
 Thanks to Stephen Burt who wrote this great essay on Scott Miller in 2012